 Article VI of our Constitution proclaims: “This Constitution … shall be the supreme Law of the Land.”

-For its first 150 years (with a few exceptions), our Constitution and the Rule of Law it enshrined, stood as our Founders and “The People” intended -- as is -- in accordance with its original intent.
-In other words, it was interpreted exegetically rather than eisegetically -- textually as constructed, rather than as a so-called “living" document, altered to express the biases of later generations of politicians and jurists.
+For its first 150 years (with a few exceptions), our Constitution and the Rule of Law it enshrines stood mostly as our Founders and “The People” intended — as is — in accordance with its original intent.
+In other words, it was interpreted exegetically, as textually constructed, rather than eisegetically, as a so-called “living constitution” that could be continually reinterpreted by jurists to comport with the political agendas of later generations of politicians.

-But incrementally, constitutional Rule of Law in the United States has been diluted by the actions of those in the executive, legislative and judicial branches -- most notably, the latter -- at great hazard to the future of Liberty.
+But incrementally, particularly rapidly in recent decades, constitutional Rule of Law has been diluted and degraded by the actions of those in the executive, legislative, and judicial branches — most notably the latter — and at great hazard to the future of Liberty.

-Jefferson understood that should our Constitution ever become a straw man for a politicized judiciary to interpret according to executive and legislative special interest constituencies, Rule of Law would gradually yield to rule of men -- the terminus of the latter being tyranny, as evidenced throughout history.
+Jefferson clearly understood that, should our Constitution ever become a malleable document for a politicized and despotic judiciary to misinterpret according to executive and legislative special interests, Rule of Law would gradually yield to the rule of men — the historical terminus of the latter being, inevitably and irrevocably, tyranny.

-Our Framers did not subject judges to election to avoid political corruption, assuming judges would remain above such influences and true to the Rule of Law, thus protecting our Constitution from avarice and populist adulteration.
-Our Founders and early members of the judiciary were certainly men of such character, and singularly devoted to Liberty and Rule of Law.
+Our Framers did not subject judges to election in order to avoid political corruption.
+They assumed judges would remain above such influences and stay true to Rule of Law, thus protecting our Constitution from avarice and populist adulteration.
+Our Founders and early members of the judiciary were men of character, who were deeply devoted to Liberty and Rule of Law.

-But as Jefferson predicted, many in the executive and legislative branches would eventually abandon their oaths of obligation to our Constitution, and consequently, as they nominate and appoint judges, the judiciary would suffer a similar fate of corruption, which would then be difficult to correct because judges are protected from electoral eviction.
-In effect, it may be argued that all three branches of government have devolved into "despotic branches."
+Jefferson predicted that many in the executive and legislative branches would eventually abandon their oaths “to Support and Defend” our Constitution.
+Likewise, the ideologically appointed judiciary has suffered a similar fate of oath corruption.
+That exploitation of the bench is difficult to correct since judges are protected from electoral eviction.
+It may be argued that all three branches of government have devolved into various degrees of “despotic” branches.

-Alexander Hamilton concurred, "A sacred respect for the constitutional law is the vital principle, the sustaining energy of a free government.”
-He also wrote, "[T]he present Constitution is the standard to which we are to cling.
-Under its banners, bona fide must we combat our political foes -- rejecting all changes but through the channel itself provides for amendments.”
+Alexander Hamilton concurred, writing, “A sacred respect for the constitutional law is the vital principle, the sustaining energy of a free government.”
+He declared, “The present Constitution is the standard to which we are to cling.
+Under its banners, bona fide must we combat our political foes — rejecting all changes but through the channel itself provides for amendments.”